ddev/ddev/docs/users/performance.md

 ### Syncing after `git checkout`

-In general, it's best practice on most projects to do signficant git operations on the host, but they can be disruptive to the sync.
+In general, it's best practice on most projects to do significant git operations on the host, but they can be disruptive to the sync.
 It's easy to add a git post-checkout hook to do a `ddev mutagen sync` operation though.
 Add the file `.git/hooks/post-checkout` to your project and set it to be executable (`chmod +x .git/hooks/post-checkout`):

 ```bash
 #!/bin/bash